 Here is the efficiency problem: Inferences in many specific domains could be more efficient if tailored to take advantage of the specificity of the domain and to employ dedicated procedures rather than have that specificity be represented in propositional form and used by general procedures such as conditional inferences.
 For instance, we expect not only humans but also other animals to be able to draw inferences about the movement of looming objects from their increasing loudness.
-Presumably, animals do not draw these inferences by using propositional generalisations as premises in conditional inference.
+Presumably, animals do not draw these inferences by using propositional generalizations as premises in conditional inference.
 More plausibly, they take advantage of the regular correlation between noise and movement.
-This regular correlation has allowed the evolution of an ad hoc procedure that directly yields an assumption about relative nearness of a moving object from a perception of increasing or decreasing movement noises, without a general assumption about the relationship between the two being represented as a piece of encyclopaedic knowledge and used as a major premise in some form of general conditional reasoning.
-For humans too, it would be advantageous to have the same kind of ad hoc, automatic procedure.
+This regular correlation has allowed the evolution of an ad hoc procedure that directly yields an assumption about relative nearness of a moving object from a perception of increasing or decreasing movement noises, without a general assumption about the relationship between the two being represented as a piece of encyclopedic knowledge and used as a major premise in some form of general conditional reasoning.
+For humans, too, it would be advantageous to have the same kind of ad hoc, automatic procedure.
 Similarly, understanding that someone is at the door when the doorbell rings is better left to an ad hoc kind of cognitive reflex than to general knowledge and inferential capacities.
-In the case of the doorbell, the 'cognitive reflex' is obviously acquired and is preceded by the acquisition of the relevant encyclopaedic knowledge whereas in the case of looming sources of sound, it might well be innate (and the relevant encyclopaedic knowledge is acquired later, if at all).
-What both examples suggest, in spite of this difference, is that many inferences may be more effectively carried by specialised domain-specific mental devices or 'modules' than by a general ability drawing on a single huge data base.
+In the case of the doorbell, the "cognitive reflex" is obviously acquired and is preceded by the acquisition of the relevant encyclopedic knowledge, whereas in the case of looming sources of sound, it might well be innate (and the relevant encyclopedic knowledge is acquired later, if at all).
+What both examples suggest, in spite of this difference, is that many inferences may be more effectively carried by specialized domain-specific mental devices or "modules" than by a general ability drawing on a single huge database.

-Assuming that the efficiency problem is, at least in part, solved by the existence of many specialised inferential modules contributes to solving the relevance problem.
-Presumably, those inferences that become modularised either in evolution or in cognitive development are those that are the most likely to be relevant and to be performed spontaneously (for other and subtler ways in which modularity contributes to relevance, see Sperber, 2005).
+Assuming that the efficiency problem is, at least in part, solved by the existence of many specialized inferential modules contributes to solving the relevance problem.
+Presumably, those inferences that become modularized either in evolution or in cognitive development are those that are the most likely to be relevant and to be performed spontaneously (for other and subtler ways in which modularity contributes to relevance, see Sperber 2005).

-The image of spontaneous inference that emerges through these remarks (and that we have developed elsewhere: Mercier & Sperber, 2009) is not one of a single system but of a great variety of narrowly specialised modules.
-Several dual systems theorists have similarly argued that so-called 'system 1' is in fact a medley of diverse procedures (see of instance Stanovich, 2004).
+The image of spontaneous inference that emerges through these remarks (and that we have developed elsewhere; see Mercier and Sperber 2009) is not one of a single system but of a great variety of narrowly specialized modules.
+Several dual-system theorists have similarly argued that so-called "system 1" is in fact a medley of diverse procedures (see, e.g., Stanovich 2004).
 But what about system 2?